Flygoniq/T.O.Y.S./TowerDefense/MixedPower_m4_readme.txt

    6) finished like a charm. really visually compelling and cute.
 2. Polish via Visual/Image Effects.
    1) Vignette effect - Chosen because it fits the theme of our game.
 The premise is that in the main character's dream, his toy casted a spell over the other toys to escape.
 The vignette effect makes it feel like we're looking into a dream.
-———
+   2) Added a halo in the middle to emphasis the vignette effect ———

 iii.
 Resources acquired outside of class and what it is being used for.